Pablo del Campo

 Pablo del Campo is an Argentine advertising executive, entrepreneur, and author.
-He is the founder of Del Campo Saatchi & Saatchi, an agency within the Saatchi & Saatchi and Publicis Groupe network.
+He is the founder of Del Campo Saatchi & Saatchi, an agency within the Saatchi & Saatchi and Publicis Groupe networks.
 Del Campo has earned recognition as a creative executive, having received accolades for his work in Argentina's advertising industry.

 Schooling and Early Career

-Del Campo attended to the ESP School of Communications and Marketing for his degree in Advertising and to the Asociación Argentina de Agencias de Publicidad for a Masters in Copywriting.
-He started his career as a copywriter in Casares Grey Argentina in 1989, then becoming Executive Creative Director at Young & Rubicam and Lautrec Saatchi & Saatchi, before founding his own agency, Del Campo Saatchi & Saatchi Buenos Aires, in 2000.
+Del Campo attended the ESP School of Communications and Marketing for his degree in advertising and the Asociación Argentina de Agencias de Publicidad for a Masters in Copywriting.
+He started his career as a copywriter at Casares Grey Argentina in 1989, then became the Executive Creative Director at Young & Rubicam and Lautrec Saatchi & Saatchi before founding his own agency, Del Campo Saatchi & Saatchi Buenos Aires, in 2000.